dunossauro/MapReduceLib/README.md

 # MapReduceLib
-Tool in Python to generate MapReduce jobs, file transfers in HDFS and assist administrative functions of Hadoop
+Python Tool which generates MapReduce jobs, file transfer in HDFS and assists Hadoop administrative functions.

 ## Support
   - Python 2.6+ and 3.2+